 Most travel around Northern Mongolia will be based out of the town of Moron.
 Getting to Moron can take a while – there are buses running from Ulaanbaatar that take about 12 hours, or you can take a flight for around $150 USD.

 Visiting the Tsaatan tribe can take some time, requiring a multi-day horse riding journey.
 If you plan on visiting the Tsaatan, do your research and find an outfitter that places an importance on sustainability and preservation of the Tsaatan culture.

 36 – Western Mongolia is the most remote part of Mongolia: Most travellers will visit this region to journey into the Altai Mountains. Ölgii is the starting town for most adventurers in the region. Ölgii a 48-hour bus ride from Ulaanbaatar, or a short flight.

 In early October, the Kazakh inhabitants of the region host the Golden Eagle Festival.

-I haven’t visited this region yet, but I plan on making it out west next time I’m in Mongolia.
+I haven’t visited this region yet, but I plan on making it a large focus of my next trip to Mongolia.

-Much of the region is vast steppe without many interesting tourist sights.
-If you’ve been to Western Mongolia, let me know more about it and I’d love to update this section!
+37 – Eastern Mongolia is rarely visited but is home to the birthplace of Genghis Khan: Much of the region is a vast steppe without many interesting tourist sights.
+If you’ve been to Eastern Mongolia, let me know more about it and I’d love to update this section!